nanoapi-io/napi/.github/CONTRIBUTING.md

 ## How to Submit a Pull Request

+1. Don't panic.
-1. Ensure an issue exists for the changes you want to make.
+2. Ensure an issue exists for the changes you want to make.
-2. Fork the repository.
+3. Fork the repository.
-3. Create a new branch.
+4. Create a new branch.
-4. Make your changes.
+5. Make your changes.
-5. Test your changes.
+6. Test your changes.
-6. Push your changes to your fork.
+7. Push your changes to your fork.
    1. Make sure to rebase before pushing.
-7. Submit a pull request.
+8. Submit a pull request.
-8. Follow the template and fill in all the sections.
+9. Follow the template and fill in all the sections.
-9. Wait for feedback.
+10. Wait for feedback.
-10. Make changes if necessary.
+11. Make changes if necessary.
-11. Celebrate your success after your PR gets merged.
+12. Celebrate your success after your PR gets merged.
 The Codex Astartes supports this action.

 ## Development Environment